BenBroide/wp-react-real-estate-agent/readme.md

 ## WP React Real Estate Bot

-Concept of React Create APP in a WordPress plugin.
+Concept of React Create App in a WordPress plugin.

 clone the repo inside the plugins folder